-For more information about the FY21 Capital Grant process, please contact the Montgomery County Community Grants Office at firstname.lastname@example.org or use the hotline number (240) 777-7935.
+For more information about Capital Grants, please contact the Montgomery County Grants Office or visit their website:

-Please note that organizations may apply for an FY21 Capital Grant through the county or an FY21 Advancement Grant through AHCMC, but not both within the same fiscal year.
+Please note that organizations may apply for a Capital Grant through the County or an Advancement Grant through AHCMC, but not both within the same fiscal year.

 *In FY20 and in years past, Capital Grants were administered by AHCMC*